-Dorris: Right here.
+Doris: Right here.

 Delivery man: On the floor?

-Dorris: I don't tell you how to do your job!
+Doris: I don't tell you how to do your job!

 [delivery man unloads the hearts, which stick in a congealed clump inside the truck a few seconds before plopping out]

 - When R.W.
-Wood note was a student, tenants in boarding house where he lodged suspected that landlady used leftovers of yesterday's steaks for today's hash, as the former was usually followed by the latter.
+Wood note was a student, tenants in the boarding house where he lodged suspected that the landlady used leftovers of yesterday's steaks for today's hash, as the former was usually followed by the latter.
 So he left big scraps, generously peppered with lithium chloride (which resembles normal salt in most respects and is used in fireworks to make red flames).
 Sure enough, next morning he got some hash — and solemnly cremated it before the spectroscope.
 After all, a red lithium line is something you normally see in stars, but not in burning food.

 - Jamie Oliver has given a demonstration a number of times where he prepares low-grade (read: Metaphorically True version) chicken nuggets in front of audiences (recipe: Take one whole chicken, cut all the good parts off, puree what's left over in a blender, pour through a gravy strainer, add flour, salt and other fillers, bread and fry).
 With the mystery removed, nobody wanted Mystery Meat - except for the elementary-school kids in Huntington, West Virginia.